-Wooden picks give out a warm, natural tone and are often crafted from Rosewood, Blackwood, Mahogany, Cherry or Walnut to name just a few.
+Wooden guitar picks give out a warm, natural tone and are often crafted from Rosewood, Blackwood, Mahogany, Cherry or Walnut to name just a few.

 We’re going to talk about two popular designs known as sheesham and surf plectrums.

-As well as this, even the strongest wooden plectrums will wear down faster than most plastic or stone version, so you’ll have to keep replacing them.
+In addition, even the strongest wooden plectrums will wear down faster than most plastic or stone version, so you’ll have to keep replacing them.